genecourtney7/Roboger/README.md

 * Gather a number input for Mr.Roboger to output what Mr. Roboger will say.
 ## Setup/Installation Requirements
 * Clone this repository to your desktop.
-* click the url and open with compatible browser.
+* open the html file and open with compatible browser.
+* Input number in input box.
-* Input number to output result
+* Click the generate button to output what Mr. Roboger says.
 ## Tests
 * Describe: replaceOnes()
     Test: "It should replace all numbers that contain "1" with "beep!""